bufbuild-ru/docs/docs/format/tutorial/index.md

 }
 ```

-::: tip NoteMost people will want to use `buf format -w`.
+::: tip Most people will want to use `buf format -w`.

 :::